Booth notebook

 What to catch in the arrangement

 Listen for where the arrangement opens wider than the first impression suggests, especially when the rhythm section changes the floor under the lead.
-Notice how it hands the weight to Genesis by Wayne Shorter off The All Seeing Eye (1966) instead of crowding the next move.
+Notice how it hands the weight to Something by The Beatles off Abbey Road (1969) instead of crowding the next move.

 Session map